 The annual report on the Office's performance and financial position, as well as the service plan for the upcoming years.

 This follow-up report contains the self-assessed progress of ministries and organizations in implementing the recommendations from recent reports.
-The report was discussed by the Legislative Assembly’s Select Standing Committee on Public Accounts on April 24, 2012.
+It also contains the results of the Office's two first examinations of self-assessed progress.
+This report was discussed by the Legislative Assembly's Select Standing Committee on Public Accounts on February 4, 2015 and June 3, 2015.